intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/endpoints.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-The XGB model and the DNN recommender require different type of input information for prediction.
+The XGB model and the DNN recommender require different types of input information for prediction.
 The XGB model requires all the 11 target_encoded features, while DNN recommender only needs the user_id and product_id features in string format.
-Both the two models produce scaled purchase prediction in the range of [0.0, 10.0].
+Both models produce scaled purchase prediction in the range of [0.0, 10.0].

 This is the sample request for the XGB model online prediction: